howdyband/makerteens/courses.md

 6 hours: MAKERTEENS team building weekend activities<br>
 3 hours: Cleaning up or improving a public space<br>

+**Homework**

+To increase individualized learning and promote an active classroom, some classes are "flipped".
+Students access concise background lectures online as homework, to prepare to demonstrate skills in the classroom.
+For example, a student will view shop safety videos at home, preparing to pass the safety quiz in the shop.
+Sections in the students Homework Journal include time spent practicing a band instrument, PE activity log, reading response journal, community involvement, and media tracker.
+Websites provided by the Maker Teacher may include: PsychologyLectures.com, WritEnglish.com, MakerBand.com, LearnSTEAM.com, and others.

 **Schedule**

 (7 hours of class time per day) (8am-4pm with time off for breaks and lunch)